 An atlas misalignment can alter normal neurological function

 Migraines are a neurological condition.
 Auras, severe headaches, and other migraine symptoms are caused when abnormal signals are being sent and received within the brain and central nervous system.
 When the atlas misaligns, it can irritate the nerves and tissues surrounding the brainstem.
-The atlas may be particularly vulnerable to misaligning because of its unique shape and its greater range of movement when compared to the rest of the vertebrae in the spine.
+The atlas may be particularly vulnerable to misaligning because of its unique shape and its greater range of movement.

 Normal fluid dynamics can also be interrupted

 Blood flow and the circulation of cerebrospinal fluid (CSF) are continually occurring between the head and neck.
 Proper movement of these fluids ensures that the tissues of the brain and nervous system are receiving the oxygen and nutrients required for optimal function.
 When the atlas is misaligned, it can create a chokepoint for the flow of these vital fluids and can contribute to the development of migraine symptoms.